 To look like the original 1911, the Browning 1911-22 A1 has a matte black aluminum alloy frame and slide, stainless steel barrel block, GI-style sights, and checkered grips.
 However, while the original had solid wood grips, the Browning 1911-22 A1 has composite grips with the look of wood.

-This pistol comes with a 10 round capacity single stack magazine.
+This pistol comes with a 10-round capacity single-stack magazine.
 When the magazine is empty, the slide stays open.
 The mag release is right above the trigger guard for fast, easy operation.

 This pistol also features grip and thumb safeties.
-This all makes it a great trainer for a regular 1911 that you can shoot and practice the same manual of arms with, but without having to sling a much more expensive .45 round down range everytime you pull the trigger.
+This all makes it a great trainer for a regular 1911 that you can shoot and practice the same manual of arms with, but without having to sling a much more expensive .45 round down range every time you pull the trigger.

-This has made the 1911-22 a very popular gun with anyone who loves that classic 1911 styling, but also with those who shoot 1911 or similar-framed guns often, especially in competition, and want something that’s a little more budget-friendly to practice with.
+This has made the 1911-22 a very popular gun with anyone who loves that classic 1911 styling, but also with those who shoot 1911 or similar-framed guns often, especially in competition, and want something a little more budget-friendly to practice with.

 Key Specifications:

-- Overall Length: 7.375 inches (Full Size) or 6.75 inches (Compact)
+• Overall Length: 7.375 inches (Full Size) or 6.75 inches (Compact)

-- Barrel Length: 4.25 inches (Full Size) or 3.625 inches (Compact)
+• Barrel Length: 4.25 inches (Full Size) or 3.625 inches (Compact)

-- Weight: 15 ounces
+• Weight: 15 ounces

-- Capacity: 10+1
+• Capacity: 10+1

 The Browning 1911-22 A1 is a great little pistol if you’re looking for a 1911 copy.
-Whether you just like the vibes of the 1911 or are looking for an affordable to shoot training alternative for your 1911, this pistol is the way to go.
+Whether you just like the vibes of the 1911 or are looking for an affordable-to-shoot training alternative for your 1911, this pistol is the way to go.

 9. Ruger 22 Charger